jay-2000/jay-2000/README.md

 - 🔭 I was an **Opensource contributer at LGM-SOC'21 AND DCP'21(DevIncept) 💻**

-- 🌱 I’m currently learning **Docker as well as DevOps stuff, JS and its libraries and frameworks**
+- 🌱 I’m currently learning **Docker and interested in DevOps stuff, JS and its libraries and frameworks**

 - 👯 I’m looking to collaborate on **JS Beginners and intermediate projects**